BAC Calculator

 I've seen a lot of misinformation about "tricks" to lower your BAC quickly.
 The reality, based on decades of clinical research, is straightforward: time is the only factor that reduces BAC.
 A person with a BAC of 0.16% (twice the legal limit) will need approximately 10.7 hours to reach 0.00%, regardless of how much water they drink or how many cups of coffee they consume.

-I built this BAC calculator because I noticed that many existing online calculators either lack transparency about their methodology, don't explain the science behind the numbers, or present the information in a way that doesn't emphasize safety.
-I wanted to create something that combines scientific accuracy with comprehensive education.
+I this BAC calculator because I noticed that many existing online calculators either lack transparency about their methodology, don't explain the science behind the numbers, or present the information in a way that doesn't emphasize safety.
+I wanted to create something that combines scientific accuracy with education.

 This tool doesn't store any of your data.
 All calculations happen locally in your browser using JavaScript.
-I tested it extensively across multiple browsers and validated the results against published BAC charts and forensic toxicology references.
-The goal isn't to tell you whether it's "safe" to drive — if you've been drinking at all, the safest choice is always not to drive.
+I tested it across multiple browsers and validated the results against published BAC charts and forensic toxicology references.
+The goal isn't to tell you whether it's "safe" to drive - if you've been drinking at all, the safest choice is always not to drive.
 Instead, this tool helps you understand the science of alcohol metabolism and make more informed decisions about responsible consumption.

-I've also optimized this page for performance.
+I've also improved this page for performance.
 Based on PageSpeed Insights analysis, the page scores above 95 on both mobile and desktop, ensuring fast load times even on slower connections.
 This matters because people often access tools like this on their phones, potentially on cellular data with limited bandwidth.

 This chart shows estimated BAC levels over time for a 170 lb male consuming different types of drinks.
 Values are approximations based on the Widmark formula used in our testing methodology.